Dehydration, Heat Exhaustion, Heat Stroke – How to Keep An Eye on Your Child for These Heat-Related Illnesses

 - Feeling hot

-If your child complains of thirst, feels hot or become irritable in the heat, the child may have early dehydration.
+If your child complains of thirst, feels hot or becomes irritable in the heat, the child may have early dehydration.
 Make sure the child drinks plenty of cool fluids.
 Keep the child out of the sun and in a cool, comfortable place.

 If theses symptoms are ignored, more serious heat illnesses can occur, like heat exhaustion and heat stroke, putting your child at great risk.